 What should you expect when you are scheduled for a tooth extraction?

 Dr. Pogue will numb the area to lessen any discomfort.
 After the extraction, Dr. Pogue will advise you of what post extraction regimen to follow, in most cases a small amount of bleeding is normal.

 Avoid anything that might prevent normal healing.
-It is usually best not to smoke or rinse your mouth vigorously, or drink through a straw for 24 hours.
+It is usually best not to smoke or rinse your mouth vigorously.
 These activities could dislodge the clot and delay healing.